As an Amazon Associate I earn from qualifying purchases.

 Instructions

-• In a bowl, combine protein powder, Greek yogurt, and an egg.
+• In a bowl, combine protein powder, oat flour, Greek yogurt, and an egg.
 If using unflavored protein powder, add maple syrup to taste for more sweetness.

-A glass bowl with protein powder, Greek yogurt, and an egg, ready to make high-protein pancakes.
+A glass bowl with protein powder, oat flour, Greek yogurt, and an egg, ready to make high-protein pancakes.

 • Start mixing the batter with a fork or spatula until smooth.
-If the batter feels too thick, gradually add one tablespoon of milk at a time until you reach the right consistency—depending on the protein powder used.
+If the batter feels too thick, gradually add one tablespoon of milk at a time until you reach the right consistency.
+This depends on the protein powder used.

 Mixed Protein Pancake Batter – A smooth and thick pancake batter mixed with protein powder, Greek yogurt, and egg.